merkle-open/generator-nitro/packages/project-nitro-typescript/tests/backstop/readme.md

-- `npm run visual-test` runs the tests, compares the results against the reference screenshots and generates a report under '/public/reports/backstop/html/'
-  - use this also for creating new reference screenshots, ignore the failed tests and approve with npm script `npm run visual-approve`)
+- `npm run visual-test` runs the tests, compares the results against the reference screenshots and generates a report under '/public/reports/backstop/html/' (use this also for creating new reference screenshots, ignore the failed tests and approve with `npm run visual-approve`)
 - `npm run visual-approve` updates the references with results from last test